If you wish to take time off from the course you're currently enrolled in, you may be able to apply for a Leave of Absence.

 Other reasons for taking a Leave of Absence may include:

-If your reasons for taking a Leave of Absence are not compassionate or compelling, or if you fail to provide documentation which supports your claim for Leave of Absence due to compassionate or compelling circumstances, your CoE will be cancelled and your student visa will be subject to cancellation.
+If your reasons for taking a Leave of Absence are not approved to be compassionate or compelling circumstances, or if you fail to provide documentation which supports your claim for Leave of Absence due to compassionate or compelling circumstances, your CoE will be cancelled and your student visa will be subject to cancellation.
 You will be required to leave Australia within 28 days of the start date of your leave or make other visa arrangements with the Department of Home Affairs.

 Refer to the table below to determine the requirements for your situation.